wei-b0/create2-salt-miner/README.md

 An _extremely_ fast miner for finding salts that create vanity Ethereum addresses via `CREATE2` with **pattern-based matching**.

 This fork extends the original Salty miner to support searching for specific hex patterns in the resulting contract addresses, enabling true vanity address mining beyond just leading zeros.

-Salty only searches for results better than what is already found, displaying the next salt only if it results in a better match for your specified pattern.
-This improves performance by reducing the number of times the kernel needs to communicate with the host.
+Pattern matching is the default and only active mode in the current code.

 Salty can run for a really long time and will keep finding better salts.
 It is recommended to leave it running for a few hours if you're looking to find a salt that results in an efficient address.